-Finally, the goals and objectives identified through the process were grouped categories under the six main policy categories illustrated earlier.
-A complete listing of each goal and each objective under that goal is listed in the Appendix section of the Budget.
+Finally, the broad objectives identified through the process were grouped under the six main policy goals categories illustrated above.
+A complete listing of each goal and each objective under that goal is listed on the following page.
+These goals and objectives, many of which have been identified in previous years, have influenced the development of this budget.
+Those linkages are noted within the document within each section of the budget.
+Specific action steps are identified that guide the Village towards achieving the goals and objectives under the strategic plan.